 It is expected that students will attend all classes.
-The professor does not provide access to lecture notes.
+Materials covered in lectures will not always be the same as textbook material and should be viewed as complementary to the textbook materials.
+The instructor does not provide access to lecture notes.
 Students are encouraged to obtain missed lecture notes from a fellow student.